rabbitholegg/quest-protocol/README.md

 - `QuestNFT` ([code](https://github.com/rabbitholegg/quest-protocol/blob/main/contracts/QuestNFT.sol))
   - A Quest in which the reward is a NFT
 - `Quest Terminal Key` ([code](https://github.com/rabbitholegg/quest-protocol/tree/main/contracts/QuestTerminalKey.sol))
-  - A contract for gating access and handeling discounts for the Quest Terminal
+  - A contract for gating access and handling discounts for the Quest Terminal

 ---